Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Data Structures and Algorithms.md

 - Q: What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

-  - A: The Big-O

-- Q: How can we ensure that we’ll avoid an infinite recursive call stack?

   - A: Most importantly no single data structure provides the best answer to all problems.
 Keeping this in mind, selecting the ideal data structure to address a certain issue requires that we consider the operations we will conduct as well as their frequency.
 The next step is to decide which data structure offers the optimum performance trade-off for the tasks at hand.

+- Q: How can we ensure that we’ll avoid an infinite recursive call stack?

+  - A: Using a base case that consists of a terminating scenario that does not use recursion to produce an answer.
+Without a base case, the function has an endless recursion, which means that calls to it are made repeatedly without a way to break the cycle.

 ## Things I want to know more about